 - 2 cups vegetable broth, organic

-- 3 tbsp dried hibiscus, toasted coconut, green onions and garlic chives for garnish
+- 3 tablespoon dried hibiscus, toasted coconut, green onions and garlic chives for garnish

-Carefully watch Instant Pot, and when the high pressure cooking is finished after 4 minutes, QR, quick release pressure.
-I place a towel on the vent to minimize spraying around the kitchen.
+- Carefully watch Instant Pot, and when the high pressure cooking is finished after 4 minutes, QR, quick release pressure.
 Using potholders, remove inner pot from Instant Pot.
 Stir soup to mix vegetables and sauce.

 - If you prefer to have homemade Thai Red Curry Sauce, try this recipe from Pinch of Yum.